glojurelang/glojure/README.md

 Server starting on :8080...
 ```

+### Environment Variables

+Glojure recognizes the following environment variables:

+- **`GLJPATH`**

+  Colon-separated list of directories to search for `.glj` libraries.
+  This allows you to organize Glojure libraries in a custom manner.
+  Note: Glojure will always search the current directory for `.glj` libraries.

 ### Embedding Glojure in Go Applications

 You can also embed Glojure as a scripting language within your Go applications.